Mission Events & Courses

 - Explore, provided by All Nations Christian College in the UK, is a 13-week online mission training course designed to provide a foundation for cross-cultural services.
 En Route is the 10-week residential course on which it is based.
 All Nations provide a variety of other training options as well.

 - HEART, provided by Warner Southern College in Florida, is a 15-week program focused on cultural adaptation, technical training, and practical community development training to equip those going to serve in less developed nations.

 - King University in Tennessee offers one and two-week workshops on topics that interest cross-cultural workers, especially topics related to health care.

 A growing number of mission agencies and networks provide programs that function as internships or apprenticeships, blending training and field experience.
-Four good examples:
+Some good examples:

 - TOAG (Training Ordinary Apprentices to Go) is a ten-month program offered in many U.S. cities which includes reaching out to internationals.